Fahani/webrobocomp.github.io/page8.md

 **Step 2** Select File > New, select PGP Key and then follow the on-screen instructions.

-Now youíll see your new key listed in the Passwords and Encryption Keys tool. (it may take some time)
+Now you‚Äôll see your new key listed in the Passwords and Encryption Keys tool. (it may take some time)

 ###Publishing your key

 Your key is useful only if other people can verify items that you sign.
-By publishing your key to a keyserver, which acts as a directory of peopleís public keys, you can make your public key available to anyone else.Before you add your key to Launchpad, you need to push it to the Ubuntu keyserver.
+By publishing your key to a keyserver, which acts as a directory of people‚Äôs public keys, you can make your public key available to anyone else.Before you add your key to Launchpad, you need to push it to the Ubuntu keyserver.

 **Step 1** Open Passwords and Encryption Keys.